 Hair gels date back to the time of the ancient Egyptians.
 Back then, they use to style the hair on the mummies with a fat-based gel.
 This was done because the Egyptians wanted the deceased to enter the afterlife with some style.

 The formula for hair gel has changed a bit over the years.
 Today we find that modern day hair gels are mostly composed of, ready for this…

-Or for shorter PVP K-90, this is a co-polymer, it is the ingredient that gives the hair gel its ability to hold ones hair in place.
-As for the Aminomethyl Propanol it is an alcohol which will help balance the PH level of the PVP K-90, It also allows extends the shelf life of the product.
+Or for shorter PVP K-90, this is a copolymer; it is the ingredient that gives the hair gel its ability to hold one’s hair in place.
+As for Aminomethyl Propanol, it is an alcohol that will help balance the PH level of the PVP K-90; it also extends the product’s shelf life.